Use Your Maiden Name Even After a Name Change

 Even after changing their name through marriage, many people still use their maiden names in professional contexts.
 You can join the ranks of those who find this approach beneficial.

-It's doable without conflict, while ensuring everything is legal and compartmentalized: your maiden name over here and your married name over there, coexisting peacefully.
+It's doable without conflict, while making sure everything is legal and compartmentalized: your maiden name over here and your married name over there, coexisting peacefully.

 Our online name change kit can help you complete this transition while you prepare for a future where your maiden name remains prominent in your life.